hearsaycorp/normalize/doc/intro.rst

 Property Type Coercion
 ----------------------

-Every place where a value is set in a property goes through the same process.
+Whenever a value is set in a property (either during initial construction or when the attribute is assigned), the type is checked to be type safe according to its definition.
+The rules are:

 1. **is** the value being assigned of the right type already?